molily/molily.de/_posts/2020-11-21-testing-angular.md

 The first spec verifies that the Directive renders the items on the first page, in our case the numbers 1, 2 and 3.

 We have marked the item element with `data-testid="item"`.
-We use the [`findEls` test helper](https://github.com/9elements/angular-workshop/blob/master/src/app/spec-helpers/element.spec-helper.ts) to find all elements with the said test id.
+We use the [`findEls` test helper](https://github.com/9elements/angular-workshop/blob/master/src/app/spec-helpers/element.spec-helper.ts) to find all elements with said test id.

+<aside class="margin-note">Expect rendered items</aside>

 We expect to find three items.
 Then we examine the text content of each item and expect that it matches the item in the number list, respectively.